-Mitochondrial and nuclear DNA determination was carried as previously described.
-Approximately $1x10^5$ cells from each condition were harvested and lysed in 100 μl mt-DNA lysis buffer (25mM NaOH, 0.2 mM EDTA) before incubation at 95 °C for 15min.
-100 μl of 40 mM Tris-HCl pH 7.5 was added to neutralize the reaction on ice.
-Samples were diluted 50x and the ratio between mitochondrial and nuclear DNA was determined with a CFx96 quantitative PCR machine (Bio-rad) using probes and primers targeting MT-ND2 and 18S rRNA genes as described in Supplementary table S15.
-Relative mt-DNA abundance was determine using the $\Delta\Delta$ Ct method.

-RNA extraction, reverse transcription, and quantitative PCR (qPCR)

-RNA was extracted from total cells with the RNeasy kit (QIAGEN) and digested by DNase I before reverse transcription with murine leukemia virus reverse transcriptase using random primers

-(Promega). qPCR was performed with and a CFx96 Touch Real-Time PCR system (Bio-rad) or a LightCycler 480 II (Roche) using probes and primers described in Supplementary table S15.
+Mitochondrial and Nuclear DNA Determination.
+Mitochondrial and nuclear DNA determination was carried as previously described (34).
+Approximately 1 × $10^5$ cells from each condition were harvested and lysed in 100 $\mu$ L mt-DNA lysis buffer (25 mM NaOH and 0.2 mM EDTA) before incubation at 95 °C for 15 min.
+Then, $100 \mu L$ of 40 mM Tris-HCl pH 7.5 was added to neutralize the reaction on ice.
+Samples were diluted 50 ×, and the ratio between mitochondrial and nuclear DNA was determined with a CFx96 qPCR machine (Bio-Rad) using probes and primers targeting MT-ND2 and 18S rRNA genes as described in SI Appendix, Table S2.
+Relative mt-DNA abundance was determined using the $\Delta\Delta$ Ct method.
+RNA Extraction, Reverse Transcription, and qPCR.
+RNA was extracted from total cells with the RNeasy kit (QIAGEN) and digested by DNase I before reverse transcription with murine leukemia virus reverse transcriptase using random primers (Promega). qPCR was performed with and a CFx96 Touch Real-Time PCR system (Bio-Rad) or a LightCycler 480 II (Roche) using probes and primers described in SI Appendix, Table S2.
 All data were normalized to the expression of TATA-box binding Protein (TBP) using the $\Delta\Delta$ Ct method.